jpierel14/sntd/docs/source/examples/plot_fitting.rst

 There are 3 methods built into SNTD to measure time delays (parallel, series, color).
+They are accessed by the same
+function: ~sntd.fit_data .
-They are accessed by the same function:`~sntd.fit_data`.
-Here ``myMISN`` was generated in the simulation example of the documentation.
+Here ``myMISN`` was generated in the [simulation example](https://sntd.readthedocs.io/en/latest/examples/plot_sim.html#simulating-supernovae) of the documentation, using the ~sntd.createMultiplyImagedSN function.
 The true delay for all of these fits is 50 days.

 **Parallel:**